The Tastiest, Healthiest Meals Hidden in Trader Joe's Freezer Section

 Trader Joe’s has a wide variety of frozen Indian dishes, but if you’re going for a healthy option you’ll want to grab the channa masala.
-The base of the dish is a type of chickpea named channa, which are cooked until tender with garlic, bay leaves, cilantro, tomatoes, a splash of milk, and a variety of spices like turmeric and mango powder to create a flavorful Indian dish in the comfort of your own home.
+Chickpeas are cooked until tender with garlic, bay leaves, cilantro, tomatoes, a splash of milk, and a variety of spices like turmeric and mango powder to create a flavorful Indian dish in the comfort of your own home.
 “It’s a little bit higher in fat than some of the other options, but that’s ok,” said Flavin.
 “Try balancing it with a grain like quinoa, brown rice, or couscous for a balanced dish.”

 This is an intensely flavored dish, so you really don’t need to do much else besides cook it while you queue up Cool Runnings.
 The savory, charred grilled chicken meshes well with the sweet, fruit-based sauce.